Params¶

 , RVL.DoPlayTest

-) and RVL.DoPlayTestParallel
+, and RVL.DoPlayTestParallel

-and assigning any required param name.
+and assigning a parameter name.

 Mixed Rows¶

-In some cases it is convenient to mix parameter cells with an Action or Condition.
+In some cases, it is convenient to mix parameter cells with an Action or Condition.

 row: